Ahmed Safwat

 Ahmed Safwat (1947–2003) was an Egyptian professional squash player.

 Born in Cairo on 6 June 1947, he was the son of a diplomat and turned professional in 1971.
 He moved to London and won the British Professional Championship seven times.
 He reached the semi-finals of the 1977 Men's British Open Squash Championship when he was ranked the second best player in the world.
 He also represented Egypt at the 1981 & 1983 World Team Squash Championships.

-After Ahmed stopped playing competitively he proceeded to train other young up and coming squash players.
+After Ahmed stopped playing competitively he proceeded to coach up and coming squash players.

-Ahmed Safwat died on 30 July 2003 whilst in his home country.
-He was due to take part in an over 50s tournament which was subsequently named in his honour.
+Ahmed Safwat died of a heart attack aged 56 on 30 July 2003 whilst in his home country.
+He was due to take part in an over-50s tournament which was subsequently named in his honour.
 Ahmed was survived by wife and their four children.